 Working with clients on Dedicated hardware is very nice as typically the server will have more than enough computing power to handle all of their needs and then some, performances issues are less common concerns.
 However, for most companies, even though an eventual next step, a dedicated server for a startup company or site, is not always in the budget.

 GOing with a Dedicated server will grant you access to much more computing power than what is possible with a Shared or VPS plan.
 This additional computing power will allow for more traffic, more memory for heavy caching, and more abilities to install other applications on the system.

 Disadvantages of Dedicated

 Once you have gotten into the dedicated server area the cost ends up being a major limiting factor, especially if you are looking for highly redundant servers like those that are possible with Shared or VPS accounts.
-In addition depending on the provider it is fairly common for individuals to take a more active role in management and monitoring of a dedicated server.
-For some this is an advantage, some a disadvantage.
+In addition depending on the provider, it is fairly common for individuals to take a more active role in the management and monitoring of a dedicated server.
+For some, this is an advantage, some a disadvantage.

 Pricing of Dedicated